 Earned vacation shall normally be taken within one year after it is earned.
-Earned vacation may not be accumulated from one year to another unless authorized in writing by the Police Chief.
 Under no circumstances may more than two years' vacation time be accumulated.

 Section 5.
 Pay for Unused Vacation Upon Termination.

 Except with respect to an employee covered by Section 4 above, if at time of termination an employee has earned but unused vacation time, said vacation time shall be paid at the employee's rate of pay at time of termination.
 In the event of death, any vacation earned but unused shall be paid to the designated beneficiary of the deceased employee.
 Employees with less than 12 months of continuous service at termination shall not receive any vacation pay.
 Except as provided in this section, there shall be no salary payment made in lieu of vacation.